dlt-hub/dlt/docs/website/docs/concepts/source.md

         # calling get_resource creates generator, the actual code of the function will be executed in pipeline.run
         yield dlt.resource(get_resource(endpoint), name=endpoint)
 ```
+### Attach and configure schemas
+You can [create, attach and configure schema](schema.md#attaching-schemas-to-sources) that will be used when loading the source.

 ## Customize sources